 1. Think about the squat cue “claw the ground with your feet”

 The goal here is to find your balance before executing the movement.
-It’s very difficult to regain your balance once you’re already squatting, especially as the load gets heavier.
+It’s very difficult to regain your balance once you’re already squatting, especially as the load gets heavier (a common squat mistake).

 To initiate this cue, you want to draw your attention to your big toe, pinky toe, and the heel.
 Once you feel the load evenly distributed over these three points, claw the ground with your toes.
 This should feel like actively curling your toes into the floor.